Andamanese: mt-DNA

-Archaic Admixture
+Archaic admixture

 Unlike some Negrito populations of Southeast Asia, Andaman Islanders have not been found to have Denisovan ancestry.
-However, they are estimated, like all other non-African populations, to possess approximately 1-2% Neanderthal ancestry.
-A study suggests that all Asian and Australo-Papuan populations, including Andaman Islanders, also share between 2.6 and 3.4% of the genetic profile of a previously unknown hominin that was genetically roughly equidistant to Denisovans and Neanderthals.
-However, a 2018 study by Skoglund et al. led by the Harvard Reich lab team did not replicate that result and did not find evidence for admixture from an unknown hominin in the Andamanese or other Asians.
-Wall et al. 2019 did not find evidence of archaic admixture in Andamanese.
+However, they are estimated, like all other non-African populations, to possess approximately 1–2% Neanderthal ancestry.
+A 2019 study concluded that all Asian and Australo-Papuan populations, including Andaman Islanders, also share between 2.6 and 3.4% of the genetic profile of a previously unknown hominin that was genetically roughly equidistant to Denisovans and Neanderthals.